 Furthermore, GBG said that Malaysian financial institutions’ ability to manage fraud issues is not yet on par with the progressive pace of digitalisation within the country.
 “In most cases, the digitalisation of the product move at a much faster rate than the adoption of technology to protect and defend against cyber fraud,” said the managing director of GBG, June Lee.

-The research company also commented that this gap in Malaysian financial institutions’ ability to manage fraud will likely grow as 30% of them plan to increase their rollout of instant banking and credit facilities.
+The global fraud technology provider also commented that this gap in Malaysian financial institutions’ ability to manage fraud will likely grow as 30% of them plan to increase their rollout of instant banking and credit facilities.
 In particular, the financial institutions are looking to offer facilities such as instant bank account application, instant loans, and instant credit card application – in a bid to appeal to their customers’ preference for quick services.

 That said, the situation may still yet be salvageable.
 According to GBG, at least 60% of financial institutions in Malaysia have approved budgets to invest in cyber fraud solutions this year.
 Meanwhile, 21% of them have begun establishing end-to-end fraud management platforms.